BlidDev/Niv/wiki/graphics.md

 **Desc:**

-Delets the text object with id: `id` and sets the variable containing the id to `VOID`
+Deletes the text object with id `id` and sets the variable containing the id to `VOID`

 **Return value:** `VOID`.